Nigerian Army Captures 80% Of Sambisa, Constructs Roads In The Forest

 Most Watched VideosView all posts

-Amazing!
-Look at what this man did to prevent his vegetables from spoiling in the fridge (video)

-Vegetables and fruits are known to be perishable goods, this is because they have a shelf life and may get rotten or spoilt after exceeding
+- Dr Nnia Nwodo is set to emerge as the President-General of Ohanaeze Ndigbo - Nwodo is a former minister of information - Nwodo's candidature has reportedly

-Awww: Watch how this man proposed to his girlfriend Nollywood style! (video)
+See how this man brought his girlfriend to tears at an airport (photos)

-A beautiful Yoruba lady named Ife has been given what may very well be the sweetest proposal of 2016.
-Ife got proposed to at the cinema Her

-Omg!
-Watch Nigerian Groom and His American Bride Do Amazing Dance Moves at Their Wedding (Video)
+Anthony Buluma Samba just pulled off a very spectacular marriage proposal to his fiance, Gettie Nthiiri.
+Gettie was completely surprised by the proposal He picked Jomo Kenyatta

+Oil workers set to begin 3-day warning strike as Nigerians prepare for Christmas

 Most Read NewsView all posts